 The Impact of Emotional Authority

 The twins have complex emotional authority.
-Complex because the distinct waves of this authority belong to both the tribal and individual circuits.
-This authority rides a long individual wave before it can arrive at clarity (more than less) on an issue.
-In the tribal circuit, the wave is not as long, but it is as intense when it comes to matters that directly affect personal and familial connections.
-The emotional wave is melancholic, which in a lesser developed emotional body can come off as anger and withdrawal.
-Its penetrating emotional depth, with its insistence that you experience polarities of feeling about the same thing from one moment to the next can be very confusing and overwhelming, even for adults.
-It takes a long time to learn that you cannot resist this wave.
-The only way through it is to surrender to riding its highs and lows and allow it to eventually land you on a quiet, still shore.
-This long wave of feeling and perception cannot make a decision that truly reflects its position before it is truly ready to do so.
+They have two distinct wave types, tribal and individual.
+The individual wave needs time to experience the length of its entire wave at least once before it can arrive at sufficient clarity.
+IThe tribal wave is not as long or anywhere near as intense, with the exception to intensity when events involve personal and family connections.
+The emotional wave is melancholic, which can come off as anger and withdrawal.
+Its penetrating emotional depth can be confusing and overwhelming, even for adults.
+It takes observation to learn that you cannot resist this wave, and to understand how it operates in you.
+It is necessary to surrender to its highs and lows before you achieve clarity on how you feel about something and what you really want to do.
+This long individual wave is designed to make life-changing decisions by taking its time before committing.
 Forcing the “hand” of the 39-55 can have negative consequences.
-Each individual will have their own way of expressing this trait of their chart, and none will be wrong.
-But they can be very different.
+Each individual will have their own way of expressing this wave and none will be wrong, but their duration and cycle can very different.

 Elements of the Chart